S V B T E R R A N E A

 ![]() |

-| 3 - Attachment of capstan in the "dock"" | 4 - Door to the left side "dock" |
+3 - Attachment of capstan in the "dock"" | 4 - Door to the left side "dock" |

-Photo 3 shows the bronze attachment of a capstan sunk in the floor of the two oblique corridor on the right and left of the central corridor.
+Photo 3 shows the bronze attachment of a capstan sunk in the floor of the two oblique corridors on the right and left of the central corridor.
 Each corridor has six of these attachments, marked on the map on the right by green circles.
 The capstans probably pulled the ropes necessary to activate the equipment of the scenarios and/or to open up trapdoors.
 Please note the brick floor (opus spicatum).
 Photo 8 shows another attachment.

-The door of photo 9 leads to the "dock" where the ships were prepared for the naumachiae during the phase that the scholars call "pre-arena", i.e. before the bricks walls under the arena were built.
+The door of photo 4 leads to the "dock" where the ships were prepared for the naumachiae during the phase that the scholars call "pre-arena", i.e. before the bricks walls under the arena were built.

 ![]() |